Pradyut-Guchhait/Expense-Tracker-MERN-/README.md

 cd web && npm ci && npm run build
 ```
 Serve the `web/dist` directory with any static server and deploy the API separately.

-## Contributing
-1. Fork the repo and create a feature branch
-2. Make your changes with clear commits
-3. Run lint/tests if available
-4. Open a PR with a concise description

 ## License
 MIT